 Total harmonic distortion (THD) is a measure of the effective value of the harmonic components of a distorted waveform.
 That is, the potential heating value of the harmonics relative to the fundamental.
 This index can be calculated for either voltage or current:

-where Mh is the rms value of harmonic component h of the quantity M. The rms value of a distorted waveform is the square root of the sum of the squares as shown in Eq.
+where Mh is the root mean square rms value of harmonic component h of the quantity M. The rms value of a distorted waveform is the square root of the sum of the square wave as shown in Eq.
 (23-3) and (23-4).
 THD is related to the rms value of the waveform as follows:

-THD is a very useful quantity for many applications, but its limitations must be realized.
+Total harmonic distortion is a very useful quantity for many applications, such as audio systems, but its limitations must be realized.
 It can provide a good idea of how much extra heat will be realized when a distorted voltage is applied across a resistive load.
 Likewise, it can give an indication of the addition losses caused by the current flowing through a conductor.
 However, it is not a good indicator of the voltage stress within a capacitor because that is related to the peak value of the voltage wave form, not its heating value.
-The THD index is most often used to describe voltage harmonic distortion.
+The THD index is most often used to describe voltage harmonic distortion, as in an audio signal in which the input signal and the output signal must match the sine wave in order to eliminate crossover distortion.
 Harmonic voltages are almost alwys referenced to the fundamental value of the waveform at the time of the sample.
 Because voltage varies only a few percent, the voltage THD is nearly always a meaningful number.

 Total Demand Distortion

 Current distortion levels can be characterized by a THD value, as described above, but this can often be misleading.
 A small current may have a high THD but not be a significant threat to the system.
 For example, many adjustable speed drives will exhibit high THD values for the input current when they are operating at very light loads.
 This is not necessarily a significant concern because the magnitude of harmonic current is low, even though its relative current distortion is high.